July 16, 2025

 Online transaction processing (OLTP) computers must have fault-resistant systems.
 OLTP, which requires complete availability, is used for airline reservation systems, electronic stock trading, and ATM banking.

-Many industries, such as manufacturing, shipping, and retail, employ CA clusters or failure-resistant computers for mission-important applications.
+Many industries, such as manufacturing, shipping, and retail, employ CA clusters or failure-resistant computers for mission-critical applications.
 E-commerce, order management, and staff time clock systems count as examples.

 High availability clusters are often acceptable for clustering applications and services that require only five-nines uptime.